We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - Zoning ordinances: These regulations deal with where you can build.
 Don’t automatically assume that metro centers are off-limits.
 While rare, some tiny home communities start on city property that’s too expensive to renovate but too valuable to sell.
 It could take some negotiation, but you can approach the city council about your idea.

 To build a tiny home on a foundation, you must often do so as an accessory dwelling to get around building codes.
 You will need to construct a formal home that meets the standards.
-Then, you can build your community on your property.
+Then, you can build your tiny house community on your property.

 Install the Requisite Utilities

-If you build your tiny home community on rural land for which you have obtained the requisite okay you will need to install utilities.
+If you build your tiny house community on rural land for which you have obtained the requisite okay you will need to install utilities.
 Those located far from city water supplies will need to dig a well and a septic tank for waste.
 If you are a survivalist looking to do this by hand, make sure to call 811 before digging to avoid hitting buried gas lines.

 When it comes to electricity, always rely on a certified professional.
 Electrocution poses a severe risk — don’t try to DIY, no matter how competent you believe you are.